Filtres solaires exclus par Typology.

 • The ethylhexyl salicylate (INCI: Ethylhexyl Salicylate) : Permitted up to 5% in Europe and the United States, this UVB sunscreen filter is a potential endocrine disruptor and irritant and is suspected to be toxic to aquatic environments.

-• The amiloxate (INCI: Isoamyl p-Methoxycinnamate) : Permitted up to 10% in the European Union but banned in the United States, amiloxate is a UVB sunscreen filter that is suspected of acting as an endocrine disruptor and being toxic to the aquatic environment.
+• The amiloxate (INCI: Isoamyl p-Methoxycinnamate) : Permitted up to 10% in the European Union but banned in the United States, Amiloxate is a UVB sunscreen filter that is suspected to act as an endocrine disruptor and to be toxic to the aquatic environment.

-• The 4-methylbenzylidene camphor (INCI: 4-Methylbenzylidene Camphor) : The 4-Methylbenzylidene Camphor is a UVB sunscreen filter permitted up to 4% in care products in Europe.
-We exclude it from our formulas as it is suspected to be an endocrine disruptor, potentially genotoxic, and able to penetrate the skin barrier.
+• The 4-methylbenzylidene camphor (INCI: 4-Methylbenzylidene Camphor) : The 4-methylbenzylidene camphor is a UVB sunscreen filter permitted up to 4% in care products in Europe.
+We exclude it from our formulas as it is suspected to be an endocrine disruptor, to be genotoxic, and to have the ability to penetrate the skin barrier.

 • The methylene bis-benzotriazolyl tetramethylbutylphenol (INCI: Methylene Bis-Benzotriazolyl Tetramethylbutylphenol) : Methylene Bis-Benzotriazolyl Tetramethylbutylphenol is a sunscreen filter suspected of acting as an endocrine disruptor and being an allergen and an irritant.
 Furthermore, this substance is bioaccumulative, non-biodegradable, and exhibits aquatic ecotoxicity.

-• The octocrylene (INCI: Octocrylene) : Octocrylene is a UVB sunscreen filter authorised up to 10% in the European Union and the United States.
-However, it is a persistent, bioaccumulative and poorly biodegradable molecule and an atmospheric pollutant.
+• The octocrylene (INCI: Octocrylene) : Octocrylene is a UVB sunscreen filter permitted up to 10% in the European Union and the United States.
+However, it is a persistent, bioaccumulative, and poorly biodegradable molecule and an atmospheric pollutant.
 Moreover, octocrylene is a suspected endocrine disruptor, a suspected carcinogen, a suspected mutagen, and a potential allergen that may be able to cross the skin barrier.

-• The polysilicone-15 (INCI: Polysilicone-15) : Prohibited in the United States but present in up to 10% of European sunscreens, polysilicone-15 is a potential UVB sunscreen filter that may penetrate the skin and has aquatic ecotoxicity.
+• The polysilicone-15 (INCI: Polysilicone-15) : Prohibited in the United States but present up to 10% in European sunscreens, polysilicone-15 is a potentially skin-penetrating UVB sunscreen filter that exhibits aquatic ecotoxicity.

 4 minutes to understand your skin.
 Our dermatological diagnostic guides you toward the ideal skincare for your specific needs.
 Simple, quick, personalized.